Nikeyson/fupmprojects/README.md

-Repository for projects on FUPM MIPT
+Repository for projects on DCAM MIPT
 Made by Salnikov Andrey, group 871